ebmdatalab/notebook-template/README.md

 You could also upgrade Python packages in the Dockerfile in this repo, but users will benefit from faster startup times if you pre-install them in a base image.

+To Do
+* Think about pip dependencies and the base image